dttzyjw0012/AospXpert/README.md

 - Download the stable magisk module according to your firmware as mentioned above
 - Install in magisk/KSU
 - Reboot (no bootloops are expected)
-- Open PixelXpert app and apply changes
+- Open AOSPXpert app and apply changes

 P.S.
-For KSU, there is an extra step of granting root access to PixelXpert as it doesn't request automatically as in Magisk
+For KSU, there is an extra step of granting root access to AOSPXpert as it doesn't request automatically as in Magisk
 <hr>

 ### **Release Variants:**